 Have you been looking for your perfect ladle?
-One that is beautiful to look at, a pleasure to use and holds one whole serving of soup?
+One that is beautiful to look at, a pleasure to use, and holds one whole serving of soup?
 Look no further!
 You've found it.
-A total joy in the hand and even more fun to scoop dinner, this ladle is quite possibly my very favorite kitchen tool.
+A total joy in the hand and even more fun to scoop dinner, this ladle is quite possibly our very favorite kitchen tool.
 Ever.

 And, if you are a canner, this ladle is ideal: 4 scoops per quart.

 100% made in Montana, USA out of hard maple

 size: 13 x 3.5 x 2"